 pgAdmin 4 Runtime Configuration

 Fixed Port

 successfully.
-If you need es a random port number to ensure it can always run I to use a predictable port number, you can set one here. ready in use, the application will be unable to start.
+If you need s a random port number to ensure it can always run to use a predictable port number, you can set one here. ready in use, the application will be unable to start.

 Fixed port number?
 Port Number 5050

 Connection Timeout

-Connection Timeout will define how long to wait for the pgAdmin server to start before throwing an error.
+define how long to wait for the pgAdmin server to start .
 By default, pgAdmin will wait for 90 seconds.

 Timeout 181 seconds

 Open Documentation

 By checking this option, instead of a new window all documentation links will open in the default browser

-Open Documentation in Default Browser?
+Open Documentation in Default Browser? 🔽

 Save